 So next time you're shopping for a tub, keep these unhealthy yogurt ingredients and buying mistakes in mind.

 1. Always Picking Yogurt With Sugar Alternatives

 Some yogurts are marketed as a "diet food" with claims like "light" or "sugar-free."
 This is usually an indication that there are sugar alternatives in your yogurt.

-Yes, limiting the amount of added sugar in our diets is important, but choosing products with sugar alternatives is not the answer, especially when it comes to your gut health.
+Yes, limiting the amount of added sugar in our diets is important, but choosing products with sugar alternatives might not be the answer, especially when it comes to your gut health.

 2. Choosing Yogurt With No or Limited Live and Active Cultures

 Not all brands divulge the number of probiotics, which is measured in CFUs (colony-forming units), in their yogurts.
 When this is the case, we can't be certain of how much good bacteria we're actually adding to our gut.